N64 games on Switch: Could Mario 64 open the door to more Switch ports? Or will it take a Switch Pro hardware upgrade?

 All of this adds into accurate emulation on the Switch being quite difficult.
 Speed is fine, but accuracy is what holds the memory of nostalgia; if you suddenly get graphical glitches that weren’t there before, it taints the memory of playing Banjo Kazooie when you were 9 years old.

-I do believe the reports about Mario 64 coming to the Switch in an upcoming collection of classic Mario games, but a wholesale dump of N64 games (including ALL of your old favourites) would arguably be very difficult for the current Switch and its Online Service to handle.
+I am glad to see Mario 64 coming to the Switch in an upcoming collection of classic Mario games, but a wholesale dump of N64 games (including ALL of your old favourites) would arguably be very difficult for the current Switch and its Online Service to handle.

 READ MORE: When is the next Nintendo Direct?